fredericaltorres/fMicroService/README.md

 ### Experimenting with 4, 5 and 6 VMs in the Kubernetes Cluster
 In this table I tried 4, 5 and 6 Linux Azure virtual machines of type
 - Standard_D2_v2 - 2 cpu - 7 Gb Ram
-And also different container instances.
+And also different number of container instances.

 | Kubernetes Cluster Configuration                	| Person Simulator                	| Rest Api                       	| Queue Processor                	|
 |-------------------------------------------------	|--------------------------------	|--------------------------------	|--------------------------------	|